 - In the user interface, go to the View menu and select Devices

-Now, on the new system, you can recreate the folders and ensure your printers are installed and are named the same as they were on the old server.
+Recreate the folders on the new system, and ensure your printers are installed and named the same as on the old server.

 You will find watermarks in the "configuration directory" folder.
 Copy the files from the overlay folder on the old machine to this one.
 Watermarks are an Elite-only feature.
-If you do not have a Watermarks folder on your old server or it is empty, you can safely skip this step.
+If you do not have a Watermarks folder on your old server or it's empty, you can safely skip this step.

 If you insert or append files, or use a custom banner file, then use a transform.
 You can see the list of current transforms by going to View in the user interface and selecting "Transform Master List."
 Then open the Transform Master List tab.
-Click the Type column header to arrange the transforms by type.
-You can get to the form for each transform by double-clicking.
-This way you should be able to track down each file you are using.
+Next, click the Type column header to arrange the transforms by type.
+Finally, you can get to the form for each transform by double-clicking.
+This way, you should be able to track down each file you are using.

 Copy the RPM configuration

 We store the RPM configuration in our database.
 By default, the file is called RPM.fdb, and it is in the configuration directory on the old server.
 If you moved or renamed it, find it in the new location.
-Copy it to the default configuration directory on the new server.
+Then, copy it to the default configuration directory on the new server.

-Once you copy the database to the new server, please follow these important steps:
+Once you copy the database to the new server, please follow these necessary steps:

 - Stop the RPM service

 - Make sure the user interface is not running.
-If it's running at this point, just exit.
-If you don't see it on your screen or in the task bar, please use Task Manager to make sure it's not running.
+If you don't see it on your screen or in the taskbar, please use Task Manager to ensure it's not running.

 - When you have the database in place, then run the installer to update RPM.

 Please note that the installer will run a program that migrates your old database to a new database.
 We provide an empty database for this purpose.
-The database migration program that all the programmatic changes we've made to the RPM database since your old version, are installed in the new.
+The database migration program includes all the programmatic changes we've made to the RPM database since your old version in the new.
 Please note: it can be very troublesome if you don't do this.